ChengTang62/curb-detection/README.md

 #### `./flatten_z <PATH-TO-POINT-CLOUD-FILE>`

-to project the points on 2D image (saved as "projected_z.png") based on their x_axis values (distinct heights), or:
+to project the points on 2D image (saved as "projected_z.png") based on their z_axis values (distinct heights), or:

 #### `./flatten_intensity <PATH-TO-POINT-CLOUD-FILE>`